CyVerse-learning-materials/neon_data_science/step1.rst

       - Base Ubuntu 14.04.3 + Xfce + Xfce-goodies, firefox, icon sets and themes
       -	`Image <https://use.jetstream-cloud.org/application/images/54>`_

-Now, click 'New' and then "Instance" from the dropdown menu to start up a new virtual machine.

 - Find the "Ubuntu 16.04" image, click on it

 - Name it something simple such as "workshop tutorial" and select 'tiny1 (CPU: 1, Mem: 4GB, Disk: 30GB)'.